Halloween at Lyndhurst

 October 19 through 31

-Performances of Jay Ghoul’s House of Curiosities take place exclusively at night when the mansion comes alive through eerie lighting and seasonal decorations.
-While the evening experience will appeal to adults and teens, younger children can also participate although the youngest children may be frightened by the low lighting and overall spookiness of the mansion.
+The 40-minute performances of Jay Ghoul’s House of Curiosities take place exclusively at night when the mansion comes alive through eerie lighting and seasonal decorations.
+While the evening experience will appeal to adults and teens, younger children can also participate.
+The youngest of children may be frightened by the low lighting and overall spookiness of the mansion.
 This is not a haunted house – the scariest thing may just be the bad puns!
 While guests wait, they can enjoy food, shopping, activities and Halloween-themed movies in the Welcome Center.
-Following the performance, visitors can return on foot to their cars via the Scarecrow Invasion.
-Walking the secluded landscape in the dark is always a major part of the experience.
+Following the performance, visitors return on foot to their cars via the Landscape/Metalworks exhibition.

 Please note: This program is not wheelchair accessible.